Somalia blasts kill seven near presidential palace

 “He was lightly wounded but several of his security guards were killed in the blast,” said Fahiye.

-A Shabaab statement said the group´s "martyrdom operation" had targeted "a security checkpoint that used to protect the presidential palace."
+A Shabaab statement said the Islamist group’s “martyrdom operation” had targeted “a security checkpoint that used to protect the presidential palace.”

 The group has vowed to topple the internationally-backed government.

-Seven people were killed Saturday in a double car bomb attack claimed by the militant Shabaab group near the presidential palace in the Somali capital Mogadishu, police said.
+MOGADISHU: Seven people were killed Saturday in a double car bomb attack claimed by the jihadist Shabaab group near the presidential palace in the Somali capital Mogadishu, police said.

 “We have confirmed seven people died in the two blasts and more than ten others wounded,” local police spokesman Ibrahim Mohamed said.